A Survey of Knowledge Tracing: Models, Variants, and Applications

-In this section, as shown in Table \ref{tab1}, we present the basic KT models according to our taxonomic framework.
-According to the timeline of development, we will first introduce the probabilistic models, followed by the logistic models and finally the deep learning-based ones.
+In this section, as shown in Table \ref{tab1}, we will present the fundamental KT models, based on our taxonomic framework. {Specifically, we will introduce these models in accordance with their development timeline.
+Subsequently, we will provide a summary of these fundamental KT models.}